nunofachada/simoututils/README.md

 (via the higher-level [stats_gather] function).
 The goal of [stats_get] is to extract statistical summaries from simulation outputs from one file.
 It does this through ancillary `stats_get_*` functions which perform the actual extraction.
-The exact function to use (and consequently, the exact statistical summaries to extract) is specified in the `simoututils_stats_get_` global variable, defined in the [startup] script when _SimOutUtils_ is selected.
+The exact function to use (and consequently, the concrete statistical summaries to extract) is specified in the `simoututils_stats_get_` global variable, defined in the [startup] script when _SimOutUtils_ is loaded.

 The [stats_get_pphpc] function is the package default.
 This function returns six statistical summaries, namely the maximum (**max**), iteration where maximum